 Think of a CV as a way to gather all of your life experiences into a single document that shows how you’ve developed a skill set in a specific subject area.
 That could be organizing closets or training dogs or marketing with social media.
 Sometimes, you’ll include workplace experience and formal education, but the strength of a CV is that it provides a way for you to show expertise developed outside the usual channels.

 Creating a CV is also an excellent personal exercise to help you review your life experience while you’re thinking about the kinds of things you want to write.
 To create one, try some brainstorming exercises.
-You can even try one of these free mind mapping tools.
+You can even try one of these free or low-cost mind mapping tools.

 Think about something you do well that you might want to write about.
 If you’re using paper, write the topic in the middle of a sheet of paper.
 Then, draw lines out from the center and write down all the different things you did to become an expert.

 Did you take formal training that provides a diploma?
 Did you take a non-formal, face-to-face or online course?
 Have you got on-the-job training?
 Did you learn from an expert you know?
 How many years have you been doing it?
 Has your skill been recognized (such as winning a prize for your cinnamon buns at the local summer fair or being invited into your child’s school to show her classmates how to do something)?

 Sometimes you’ll be able to gather a number of skills under a specific topic, such as crafter or household organizer or time management expert.
 You may be amazed at how many things you’ve got expertise in that would never fit on a resume, but really fill out your CV.

 Ideally, your first CV will be the result of a number of brainstorming sessions with many headings.
 Then, when you find a market you want to submit to, you’ll create a short (half page or less) CV that lists your qualifications, or even just a paragraph that outlines them.

 Can I pitch an idea that I have no expertise or hands on experience in, but have researched?